vAppsCloud/opn-staticip-config-generator/README.md

   * The script is modular, with functions dedicated to specific tasks (validation, XML generation, etc.), making it easy to extend or modify specific features.

+## OPNSense Version
+Verified only on 24.7 release.

 ## Dependencies
 Here are the dependencies required to run the provided Python script, along with the compatible Python versions: